wipplelang/wipple/website/docs/src/learn/01-math.md

 ## Computers do exactly what you tell them to do

 The problem is that you told the computer to add 2 and 2 together, but you didn't tell it what to do with the result!
 So the answer (`4`) is just discarded.
 Remember that computers always do exactly what you tell them to do, and never anything you don't.
-To fix this, we can add `show` to the front of our calculation, which instructs the computer to display it in the console:
+To fix this, we can add `show` to the front of our calculation, which instructs the computer to display it on the screen:

 ```wipple
 show (2 + 2)
 ```

-Hooray, now `4` appears in the console!
+Hooray, now `4` appears on the screen!
 Try changing the numbers and experiment with other symbols, and see what happens.

 ## Some more examples